bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 # Acknowledgements

 This is an elaboration of an idea proposed by Eric Rescorla during the development of ESNI.
-Thanks to David Schinazi and David Benjamin for suggesting important improvements.
+Thanks to David Schinazi, David Benjamin, and Piotr Sikora for suggesting important improvements.

 # Open Questions

 Should the ProxyExtensionType registry have a reserved range for private extensions?

+Would it be secure to bind only to ClientHello.random?
+Or should we bind to a hash of the ClientHello instead of the ClientHello itself?
+This would reduce the amount of buffering required at the load balancer.